SiaFoundation/siad/doc/api/HostDB.md

       // Firstseen is the last block height at which this host was announced.
       "firstseen": 160000, // blocks

+      // Total amount of time the host has been offline.
       "historicdowntime": 0,

       // Number of historic failed interactions with the host.